 AT50 is an abbreviation of “Above the Fifty.”
 I use the term to refer to MMFI in TradingView.com which is a measure of market breadth.
-MMFI quantifies the percentage of stocks trading above their respective 50-day moving averages (DMAs).
+MMFI quantifies the percentage of stocks trading above their respective 50-day moving averages (DMAs) (red lines in my charts).
 Extremes in AT50 define overbought and oversold conditions in the stock market.
 On July 29, 2021 I switched from T2108 as AT40, or above the 40DMA to AT50.
 I used a correlation analysis to transfer the overbought and oversold thresholds from AT40 to AT50.

 Market Breadth: Overbought and Oversold

-I use AT50 to flag short-term “overbought” and “oversold” conditions in the stock market.
+AT50 identifies short-term “overbought” (above 70%) and “oversold” (below 20%) conditions in the stock market.
 Given the short-term nature of the analysis, AT50 mainly provides trading signals for swing traders.
 Long-term investors can use AT50 for timing buying opportunities to add to existing portfolios.

 I consider the stock market overbought when AT50 trades above 70%.
 When AT50 trades below 20%, I consider the stock market oversold.
-In each case, so many stocks are above/below the threshold that little extra room exists for more buying/selling.
+In each case, so many stocks are above/below the threshold that little extra room exists for incremental buying/selling.
 In other words, as AT50 continues higher from the overbought threshold, buyers find fewer and fewer stocks at attractive prices.
-When AT50 continues lower from the oversold threshold, sellers are less and less interested to give up their holdings at low prices.
+When AT50 continues lower from the oversold threshold, sellers are less and less interested in giving up their holdings at low prices.

 Trading Rules for Overbought and Oversold Stock Markets